-If you have impact windows and doors in your home, you can thank hurricane Andrew for that.
-Most Floridians over 30 years old or older know of hurricane Andrew’s category-five winds and have installed hurricane windows and doors for protection.
+If you have impact windows and doors in your home, you can thank Hurricane Andrew.
+Most Floridians over 30 years old or older know of Hurricane Andrew’s category-five winds and have installed hurricane windows and doors for protection.
 Today, building codes have changed how our apartments and houses are built.

-However, in 2022 hurricane Ian decimated Fort Myers and many more counties and their homes, so these big storms still are something to consider when living in Florida.
-We can keep discussing hurricane damage or how Clearwater, Florida, quality impact windows will prevent future disasters instead.
+However, in 2022, Hurricane Ian decimated Fort Myers and many more counties and their homes, so these big storms are still something to consider when living in Florida.
+We can keep discussing hurricane damage or how Clearwater, Florida, quality hurricane windows will prevent future disasters instead.

 Can Impact Windows withstand Hurricane Category 5 Winds?

-To buy hurricane window replacements, you must research them to see which can withstand high winds and debris.
+To buy 4 and higher-rated hurricane window replacements, research them to see which can withstand high winds and debris.

-Replacement windows installation is a project you will do once or twice in your lifetime.
-Therefore, you have to ask questions since Ian made landfall as a category four a few months ago.
-The weather doesn’t get better but always worsens as the oceans get hotter.
-If you will invest in home windows, ensure you buy quality windows with a DP rating of 30 or 50 above.
+Replacement window installations are a project you will do once or twice in your lifetime.
+Therefore, you must ask questions since Ian landed in category four a few months ago.
+The weather doesn’t improve but always worsens as the oceans get hotter.
+If you invest in home windows, ensure you buy quality windows with a 30 or above DP rating.

-So, how do you know if you have or buying a quality impact-resistant window?
-First, let’s understand the hurricane impact window DP rating below.
+So, how do you know if you have or are buying a quality impact-resistant window?
+First, let’s understand the hurricane impact window’s DP rating below.

 Understanding a Hurricane Window DP rating of 50